 Is it an FCA requirement to put PI in place?

-It is a compliance requirement for most FCA regulated firms to implement PI insurance.
-These include IFA’s and other types of intermediaries in different sectors.
-Additionally, for some firms such as ‘Exempt CAD’ investment firms then PI insurance can be used to reduce the regulatory capital requirement down to a lower amount plus PI cover.
-Firms without adequate PI insurance as stipulated by the FCA would be considered to be in breach of their capital requirements, which would lead to immediate sanction by the FCA if discovered.
+It is a compliance requirement for many FCA regulated firms to implement PI.
+These include IFAs and other types of intermediaries in different sectors, such as ‘Exempt CAD’ investment firms.
+Purchasing PI Insurance can also be used to reduce regulatory capital requirements.
+Firms without adequate PI Insurance as stipulated by the FCA would be considered to be in breach of their capital requirements, which would lead to immediate sanction by the FCA if discovered.

 Why does the FCA require firms to hold PI cover?

 The FCA states “it provides an additional financial resource from which firms can pay justified claims.
-And it can help to prevent insolvency and excessive claims on the Financial Services Compensation Scheme, which is funded by firms which are still trading.”
+And it can help to prevent insolvency and excessive claims on the Financial Services Compensation Scheme (FSCS) which is funded by firms which are still trading.”

 We do not hold client money, do we still need PI?